Cutting-edge preparation in alignment with the Child Life Council

 - Intern in an approved child life healthcare setting.

-- Gather with your advisor and a small supportive peer group once a week throughout the academic year.
+- Meet virtually with your advisor and a small supportive peer group once a week throughout the academic year.

-- Meet individually with your advisor twice each month.
+- Meet virtually with your advisor twice each month.

 Securing an Approved Internship Position